 The city’s greatest sports legacy, however, will always be the 2002 Olympic Winter Games, for which Mitt Romney tackled a corruption-ridden organizing committee, inspired thousands of volunteers, and produced a memorable competition that showcased the Rocky Mountain secret.

-Near Salt Lake City the Wasatch Mountains and Antelope Island have superb hiking, mountain biking, and wildlife-watching.
+Near Salt Lake City, the Wasatch Mountains and Antelope Island have superb hiking, mountain biking, skiing, and wildlife watching.
 Park City has a rich mining history and world-class skiing resorts.
 Five national parks are within a half-day’s drive, and American history buffs will enjoy well-preserved sections of the Pony Express Trail, the site of the Golden Spike railroad junction, and the Bonneville Salt Flats.